header_securityscholar.jpg

 The RSA® Conference Security Scholar program occurs during RSA® Conference and connects 80 top cybersecurity students with leading experts, peers and Conference attendees.
 The goal of the program is to share knowledge, experience and connections to enrich the discourse on how to stay ahead of cyberthreats.

-The Berkeley School of Information and the Center for Long-Term Cybersecurity (CLTC) will select two students to represent the UC Berkeley as RSAC Security Scholars.
+The Berkeley School of Information and the Center for Long-Term Cybersecurity (CLTC) will select one student to represent the UC Berkeley as an RSAC Security Scholar.

 RSAC Security Scholars will: